jnozzi/cocoadev.com/markdown/ImplementSyntaxHighlighting.md

 ----

-You should always bracket changes in a text storage between -[textStorage beginEditing] and [textStorage endEditing] (defined in General/NSMutableAttributedString super class).
+You should always bracket changes in a text storage between -[textStorage beginEditing] and [textStorage endEditing] (defined in NSMutableAttributedString super class).
 This may significantly improve your colorizer performance.

 ----

-    - beginEditing and     - endEditing are actually defined in General/NSMutableAttributedString (I changed your text accordingly).
+    - beginEditing and     - endEditing are actually defined in NSMutableAttributedString (I changed your text accordingly).
 You also might want to make sure that you disable and re-enable undo registration if you do call     - (begin|end)Editing.

 ----

-I've written a nice class called General/UKSyntaxColoredTextDocument that demonstrates a fairly efficient approach at syntax coloring, where generally only what you actually changed gets recolored.
+I've written a nice class called UKSyntaxColoredTextDocument that demonstrates a fairly efficient approach at syntax coloring, where generally only what you actually changed gets recolored.
 Very useful for larger documents.
-See http://www.zathras.de/angelweb/sourcecode.htm#General/UKSyntaxColoredTextDocument. -- General/UliKusterer
+See http://www.zathras.de/angelweb/sourcecode.htm#UKSyntaxColoredTextDocument. -- UliKusterer

 ----

-Moved discussion of using temporary attributes for coloring syntax to General/ImplementSyntaxHighlightingUsingTemporaryAttributes
+Moved discussion of using temporary attributes for coloring syntax to ImplementSyntaxHighlightingUsingTemporaryAttributes